-- The potential for the continuation of relatively low and stable to declining conventional mortgage loan interest rates in 2020 will cause the velocity of early mortgage loans payoffs to increase.
+- The potential for the continuation of relatively low and stable conventional mortgage loan interest rates in 2021 will cause the early mortgage loans payoffs to continue.
 But lower rates should also increase new mortgage loan production in the TBA programs. - The Authority launched a Market Rate mortgage loan program with down payment and closing cost assistance with Raymond James as hedging agent and US Bank as Master Servicer in September 2014.
 Interest rates are published daily by 9:00am CST.
 The Authority conducted the first pooling of loans in January 2015.
 Due to the catastrophic flooding in March and August of 2016 there were several home financing products available through federal flood programs which had slowed the origination of loans through this program.
-With those funds now mostly expended and mortgage loan rates declining through 2020 increased production is expected.
+With those funds now expended and mortgage loan rates expected to remain stable through 2021 increased production is expected.
 Increased mortgage loan production results in increased fees for that production. - The Authority created a parallel Market Rate mortgage program with down payment and closing cost assistance with GMFS Lending, LLC in August 2015.
 This program utilizes licensed financial institutions comprised of community banks, credit unions and mortgage brokers who choose to broker conventional and government mortgage loans.
 GMFS Lending serves as underwriter, funder, hedging agent and Master Servicer for this program.
 The Authority collects a one-time issue fee when the loans are closed.
 Due to the catastrophic flooding in March and August of 2016 there were several home financing products available through federal flood programs which had slowed the origination of loans through this program.
-With those funds now mostly expended and mortgage loan rates declining through 2020 increased production is expected.
-Increased mortgage loan production results in increased fees for that production. - During 2017 CAFA began a mortgage loan program which allows major mortgage loan companies to originate and then service their own loans.
+Due to the restrictions of Covid-19 GMFS suspended loan production in this program.
+They are expected to reinitiate the loan program in mid to late 2021. - During 2017 CAFA began a mortgage loan program which allows major mortgage loan companies to originate and then service their own loans.
 This is a pilot program in cooperation with Federal Home Loan Mortgage Corporation (Freddie Mac) and Stifel Nicolaus & Company.
 Freddie Mac is working with a few select local Housing Finance Agencies ("HFAs") across the country similar to CAFA to participate in this pilot program.
 In this program each HFA can select up to five (5) Freddie Mac Seller/Servicers to originate and service first mortgage loans under CAFA's Gold Program.
-It is a market rate program, but the structure of the program allows for a lower mortgage rate and increased down payment and closing cost assistance due to the use of soft second mortgage loans (second liens with zero interest and zero payments which are forgiven over a seven year period).
+It is a market rate program, but the structure of the program allows for a lower mortgage rate and increased down payment and closing cost assistance due to the use of soft second mortgage loans (second liens with zero interest and zero payments which are forgiven over a seven or ten year period).
 CAFA started with one Seller/Servicer in 2017, added one Seller/Servicer during 2018 and added another in 2019.
-With the increase in the number of Seller/Servicers and the increase in the number of Parishes that have allowed the Authority to offer the loan programs, we expect an increase in mortgage loan production. - The current and future PILOT programs under development will provide the Authority with a continuing stream of income over the life of each PILOT agreement.
+With the increase in the number of Seller/Servicers and the increase in the number of Parishes that have allowed the Authority to offer the loan programs, we expect a continued increase in mortgage loan production during 2021.

+• The current and future PILOT programs under development will provide the Authority with a continuing stream of income over the life of each PILOT agreement.